7 Key Things to Do If Your Roof Is Leaking

-Roof leaks aren’t fun for homeowners.
+aren’t fun for .
 Your home is a place that should make you feel safe and protected from the outdoors.
-Unfortunately, outside elements like rain and snow can creep their way into your house whether you like it or not.
-Incidents happen, and when they do, it’s best to take action as soon as possible — especially when there’s a possibility of water damage to your home.
+Unfortunately, outside elements like rain and snow can creep their way into your house, whether you like it or not.
+Incidents happen, and when they do, it’s best to take action as soon as possible — especially when there’s a possibility of to your home.

-If you find that your roof is leaking, there are some key things you can do to manage the situation and minimize any potential damage from the water.
+If you find that your roof is leaking, you can do some key things to manage the situation and minimize any potential damage from the water.
 Here are seven steps to follow:

 1. Move Things Out of the Way